On one fine day, King Dasharatha suddenly spoke about coronation for his son and said that it will be done the very next day itself!

 But his decision for coronation was sudden.

 The real reason for going for coronation is explained by him in 2-4 of Ramayana wherein he tells about the bad dreams he had and the maraka combination in his horoscope.
 The impending end to his life (mruthyu) as indicated by the bad dream and the movement of malefic in his janma nakshathra made him take a sudden decision of coronation for Rama.
 He was warned about a danger to his life by his astrologers.
 He says this in chapter 2-4 of Valmiki Ramayana.

 The immediate impetus was the bad dream he had.
 Nimitthas through dreams were seriously taken by people in those days.
-There are not less than 7 maharishis who had written in detail about the immediate danger as foretold by dreams.
-The bad dream that Dasaratha saw, made him fix the coronation by fulfilling minimum muhurtha criteria.
+Not less than 7 maharishis had written in detail about the immediate danger as foretold by dreams.
+The bad dream that Dasharatha saw, made him fix the coronation by fulfilling minimum muhurtha criteria.